-The centerset style of faucets brings a timeless look to your bathroom and is favored by many.
-They’re available as a 4-inch double-handled configuration.
+The centerset faucet style brings a timeless look to your bathroom and is a popular choice.
+They are available in a 4-inch double-handled configuration.

-Expect a flow rate of 1.2 gallons per minute, which means they meet the criteria set by WaterSense.
-They’re also fitted with ceramic cartridges that keep them leak-free.
+You should expect a flow rate of 1.2 gallons per minute, which meets the criteria set by WaterSense.
+They are also fitted with ceramic cartridges that keep them leak-free.

-This range is ADA-compliant, meets the federal lead guidelines, and comes with a limited lifetime warranty.
+This range is ADA-compliant, meets the federal lead guidelines, and includes a limited lifetime warranty.